-Two Neighborhood Councils meet next week
+Two neighborhood councils meet next week

-Two Neighborhood Councils meet next week.
+Two Great Falls neighborhood councils meet next week.

 In Great Falls, there are nine neighborhood councils.
 Their purpose is to serve the citizens by providing a direct link to city government within the neighborhoods.
 Each council is made up of five members elected by the voters in that council area.
-Website | Facebook
+Website| Facebook